ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 3. Generator: After the meaning of the source language is understood through the parsing process, the next step is to generate text in the target language.
 In the case of the French to English translation, this means putting the parsed meaning from the French language into the equivalent English words using the English syntax.
 In the case of compiling $\mathrm{C}++$ programs, the end result of this phase is assembly language similar to what we used in Chapter 0.2 .
 4. Linker: The final phase is to output the result from the code generator into a format understood by the listener.
 In the case of the French to English translation, that would involve speaking the translated text.
 In the case of compiling $\mathrm{C}++$ code, that involves creating machine language which the CPU will be able to understand.

 All four of these steps are done almost instantly with the compiler.
-The compiler we use in this class is $\mathrm{g}++$.
+The compiler we use in this class is `g++`.
 The syntax is: g++ <source file>
 If, for example, we are going to compile the file hw10.cpp, the following command will need to be typed: g++ hw10.cpp